iPhone vs 250mm Lens at 450 Yards

 I zoomed in on the center of the DSLR image to 100%, actual pixels and this is the result.
 I am guessing this is two dads with their sons.
 I must say I was a bit surprised at the amount of detail in this image.

-The fishermen in the image are not quite even with the opening to the large west arm of the lake, so I used Google Earth Pro to check the distance.
+The fishermen in the image are about even with a small bay on the west side of the lake, so I used Google Earth Pro to check the distance.
 My location near the parking circle is at the upper end of the yellow measurement line.
-The approximate location of the icy fishing group is at the lower end of the yellow line and roughly opposite the bend in the shoreline that goes to the west arm of the lake.
-They were about 700 yards away from my camera.
+The approximate location of the icy fishermen is at the lower end of the yellow line.
+They were about 450 yards away from my camera.
 I must say I was surprised a 250mm lens can provide so much detail at that distance.

 Links